 The selection of a broad priority set of decent work indicators for which timely and reliable estimates can be produced with regular frequency is essential to measuring the progress towards decent work in a given economy.
 The ILO’s framework on the measurement of decent work covers 10 substantive elements which are closely linked to the four strategic pillars of the Decent Work Agenda: standards and rights at work, employment creation, social protection and social dialogue.
 The framework is described in detail in the ILO manual on Decent Work Indicators, Guidelines for producers and users of statistical and legal framework indicators.

-Also refer to our concepts and definitions page, which includes links to statistical standards (i.e., resolutions and guidelines), international classifications, guides and manuals, indicator descriptions and a glossary.
+Also refer to our concepts and definitions page, which includes links to statistical standards (i.e., resolutions and guidelines), international classifications, guides and manuals, database descriptions and a glossary.

 In designing the sampling frame, refer to:

 Also, no need to re-invent the wheel when designing the questions for your labour force survey if you’re trying to implement the latest standards.
 The ILO Model Labour Force Survey for CAPI and PAPI are available in LFS resources.

 If planning to use CAPI for your labour force survey, the LFS program builder online application will allow you to build your survey including those modules that are relevant.
 Later on, you can use the NatAd tool for adapting the content of your LFS to your particular national context and build the CSPro-based application to deployed and run in mobile devices.
 [Expected Delivery: 30/06/2019]

 If you are using the ILO Model LFS, there are two ways of collecting your survey data using CSPro.
 With the Program Builder and NatAd tools you can build a CAPI application and carry out the data collection using Android mobile devices.
 If you choose to use the PAPI collection method, we can provide the CSPro Data Entry program ready to enter the PAPI questionnaire.
 [Expected Delivery: 30/06/2019]